What's New!

 The view in June 2011

-The view is not much changed apart from the enlargements of Palazzo di S. Luigi (XIXth century) and of Collegio Germanico (late XVIIIth century); the small houses shown in the etching were replaced by larger buildings.
+The view is not much different than it was in 1759 apart from the enlargements of Palazzo di S. Luigi (XIXth century) and of Collegio Germanico (late XVIIIth century); the small houses shown in the etching were replaced by larger buildings.
+Today the area is reserved to pedestrians and is subject to police surveillance because Palazzo Madama, the building shown in the left side of the image, houses the Senate of the Italian Republic.

 the coat of arms of Pope Pius IV; they are now replaced by copies

-Tempietto del Bramante; the project was eventually abandoned, but two reliefs by Chenevières were placed on the final building; they portray a salamander, the symbol of King Francis I of France and that of enduring faith; the motto "Nutrisco et extinguo" means "I nourish (the good) and I extinguish (the bad).
+The initial project for S. Luigi dei Francesi was drawn by Jean de Chenevières, a French architect and sculptor, who devised a circular church, to some extent similar to Tempietto del Bramante; the project was eventually abandoned, but two reliefs by Chenevières were placed on the final building; they portray a salamander, the emblem of King Francis I of France and the symbol of enduring faith; the motto "Nutrisco et extinguo" means "I nourish (the good) and I extinguish (the bad).
+You may wish to see it in a small palace near S. Onofrio and in a Renaissance palace at Périgueux.

 (left) Cappella di S. Luigi: painting by Plautilla Bricci; (right) Cappella Contarelli: paintings by Caravaggio